Civil Court FAQ

 Can I answer a summons by mail?

-• If you are a corporation, you must answer through an attorney.
+If you are a corporation, your attorney must answer.

 Can I answer a summons for my spouse?